techcommdude/commerce/README.md

 # e-Commerce website using Django framework and Python

-This simple app is an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+This simple app is an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on listings, and add listings to a “watchlist.”

 This project is deployed on Heroku (have patience since the instance is likely sleeping): <a href="https://python-django-commerce.herokuapp.com/">https://python-django-commerce.herokuapp.com/</a>